Register Now for the SHPO’s December Workshops

-The Oklahoma Historical Society, State Historic Preservation Office (SHPO), announces the schedule for its Fall 2016 workshop series.
-Each workshop is devoted to one of the SHPO's federal preservation programs and is designed for preservation professionals, government agency representatives, and concerned citizens.
-The sessions will be held Wednesday, December 7 through Friday, December 9.
-All sessions will be held in the Classroom, Oklahoma History Center, 800 Nazih Zuhdi Drive, Oklahoma City (just northeast of the State Capitol).
-The workshops are free and open to the public, but the SHPO requests that you register by 5:00pm, Wednesday, November 30.
+OKLAHOMA CITY — The Oklahoma Historical Society, State Historic Preservation Office (SHPO) is pleased to announce the schedule for its fall 2016 workshop series.
+Each workshop is devoted to one of the SHPO's federal preservation programs and is designed for preservation professionals, government agency representatives and concerned citizens.
+The sessions will be held Wednesday, December 7, through Friday, December 9.
+All sessions will be held in the OERB Classroom at the Oklahoma History Center located at 800 Nazih Zuhdi Drive in Oklahoma City, just northeast of the State Capitol.
+The workshops are free and open to the public, but the SHPO requests that you register by 5 p.m., on Wednesday, November 30.
 Space is limited for all sessions and will be reserved on a first-come basis.

 The workshop schedule is as follows:

 December 7 (10:30 a.m.–12:30 p.m.) — Federal and State Tax Incentives for Rehabilitating Historic Buildings

 In this workshop participants will learn about the federal and state investment tax credits for certified rehabilitation of a certified historic structure.
 A detailed discussion of the Historic Preservation Certification Application, Parts 1, 2 and 3 will guide owners and developers in successfully preparing the information needed for the State Historic Preservation Office to review the project and for the National Park Service to certify it.
 This session is designed as either a stand-alone workshop or as a companion to Guidelines for Rehabilitating Historic Buildings.

 December 7 (1:30 p.m.–4:30 p.m.) — The Secretary's Standards and Guidelines for Rehabilitating Historic Buildings